"Tazria–Metzora — Part V — “מָוֶת וְחַיִּים”: Speech and Collapse"

 Speech is not temporary.

-• It leaves structure in its wake
+• It leaves lasting effects

-• It shapes how others are seen and understood
+• It shapes how others are seen

 • It defines the speaker himself

-Not only through action.
+Not only through what he does—

-But through language.
+But through what he says.

 Application for Today

-But the Torah reverses this direction.
+But the Torah teaches something different.

-Identity is not only revealed through speech.
+Identity is not just expressed through speech.

 It is built through it.